 The curious case of a Quiet or a Shy Student

-Chrissy has been a teacher for over 24 years in a small town of Hackensack in NJ (USA) and she had recounted her own experience for a story on edsurge.com about how her second kid, though sharp was always a shy kid and completely non-participative in the class.
-While her elder daughter was just like her, bubbly, full of energy and very extrovert.
+Chrissy has been a teacher for over 24 years in the small town of Hackensack in NJ (USA) and she had recounted her own experience for a story on edsurge.com about how her second kid, though sharp was always a shy kid and completely non-participative in the class.
+While her elder daughter was just like her, bubbly, full of energy, and very extroverted.
 You can read the entire story here.

-As an educator, this is a disheartening instance but it is happening in all our classrooms across all categories of schools.
+As an educator, this is disheartening but it is happening in all our classrooms across all categories of schools.

-If you judge me, problem is not with me, but with you
+If you judge me, the problem is not with me, but with you

-A judgemental learning environment can have long term behavioural implications for a child and for someone who may not take it in his/her stride while growing up, it breaks down the student’s self confidence.
+A judgemental learning environment can have long-term behavioral implications for a child and for someone who may not take it in his/her stride while growing up, it breaks down the student’s self-confidence.

-Children need an environment in which they feel physically and emotionally safe, and empowered with the freedom to express and experiment with ideas.
-Living in such free non-judgemental spaces makes them feel nourished, accepted and inspired.
+Children need an environment in which they feel physically and emotionally safe.
+They should be empowered with the freedom to express and experiment with ideas.
+Living in such free non-judgemental spaces makes them feel nourished, accepted, and inspired.

-I am not like my friend sitting besides me, and that is my biggest strength
+I am not like my friend sitting next to me, and that is my biggest strength

-The point here being that every individual is different from the other and so is the child sitting in the classrooms.
-Each has their own learning style, their own pace of receiving the information, being able to conceptualise it and develop an understanding.
-In our schools however it becomes difficult to respect this uniqueness, which directly contradicts with their natural abilities.
+The point here is that every individual is different from the others.
+That’s the same with a child sitting in the classroom.
+Each has their own learning style, their own pace of receiving the information, being able to conceptualize it, and develop an understanding.

 Please note that the intention is not to malign our usual school ecosystem.
-But deeply understand the gaps and develop ways of complementing them and helping our schools facilitate personalised and life shaping education to our children.
+But deeply understand the gaps and develop ways of complementing them and helping our schools facilitate personalized and life-shaping education for our children.

-Kids today have extreme amount of curiosity, each has a distinctive behavioural pattern and they are yearning to be set free.
+Kids today have an extreme amount of personal curiosity, each has a distinctive behavioral pattern and they are yearning to be set free.